|Centre||Arts, Design and Information Technology|

 Education, Fashion Change Agent.

-2008-Present: Professor, George Brown College Centre for Arts, Design and Information Technology, School of Fashion Studies.2016-2017: Teacher, Spirit of Math Schools2011-2016: Online Teacher and Classroom Instructor, George Brown College Centre for Continuous Learning, Fashion and Creative Arts.2015-2016: Professor, Seneca College Faculty of Communication, Art and Design, School of Fashion.2008-2009: Board of Directors, Canadian Blood Services.2008: Project Assistant, Local Health Integration Network.2006-2008: Academic Department Director, Instructor, The Art Institute of Toronto Fashion Design and Fashion Marketing Diploma Programs.
+2008-Present: Professor, George Brown College Centre for Arts, Design and Information Technology, School of Fashion & Jewellery.2016-2017: Teacher, Spirit of Math Schools2011-2016: Online Teacher and Classroom Instructor, George Brown College Centre for Continuous Learning, Fashion and Creative Arts.2015-2016: Professor, Seneca College Faculty of Communication, Art and Design, School of Fashion.2008-2009: Board of Directors, Canadian Blood Services.2008: Project Assistant, Local Health Integration Network.2006-2008: Academic Department Director, Instructor, The Art Institute of Toronto Fashion Design and Fashion Marketing Diploma Programs.

 Board of Directors - Thalassemia Foundation of Canada, 2007–2011Regional Liaison Committee - Canadian Blood Services, 2007–2008, 2009–2011.Provincial Judge - DECA Ontario Competition, 2008, 2011.One Match Stem Cell & Marrow Network, Canadian Blood Services & George Brown College, 2011.Board of Directors -Toronto Standard Condominium Corporation, 2008–2010.Steering Committee, Network for Rare Blood Disorders Organization, 2008–2009.